Understanding Data Inequality

 Examples

-• Data commodification: First, stakeholder data is not a commodity to be extracted and exploited, but rather a valuable tool that can help organizations strengthen relationships and create shared value.
+• Data commodification: First, stakeholder data is not a commodity for extraction and exploitation, but rather a valuable tool that can help organizations strengthen relationships and create shared value.
 Organizations need to make this fundamental mindset shift.

 • Terms of service: Egregious terms buried deep within lengthy legal documents plus a lack of transparency about data collection, privacy, etc. forces us to ‘accept or be excluded’ with limited ability to opt-out.